OnsGH/Sentiment-Analysis-App/README.md

 ## Setting up the API

-I used using the MeaningCloud Sentiment Analysis API for this project.
+I used the MeaningCloud Sentiment Analysis API for this project.
 Sign up for an API key.
 You can find the API [here] : [https://www.meaningcloud.com/developer/sentiment-analysis] Signing up will get you an API key.